 Well that night was my reunion with my old high school buddies that I had not seen in 37 years.
 Seven of them came back to my room and we started to play poker like the old days.
 This was at 9:30 pm.
 We were loud, no question.
 But since nobody complained, we figure the rooms next to us were empty.
 We had just ordered $200 of room service when there is a pounding on the door and a security guard demanding that everyone leave.
 No warning of any kind, just get out.
 We said we would be quiet and if we could just finish our food, then we would break it up.
 The guy said, "No, everyone out! "

 We asked for the manager, who backed up the security guard.
 I then called the next morning and asked for the general manager.
 He was unavailable.
 So I checked out.
 He called a few hours later and I relayed both experiences to him.
 He totally backed up the night manager and said we did not deserve a warning and ignored the trailer incident altogether.

 So I wrote the president of Four Seasons Hotels, relaying my story and saying how the hotel manager treated me.
 His response was to kick back my letter to the same hotel manager who then called and treated me like I was a criminal and denied that the desk clerk ever told me to park behind the security gate.
 I wrote the president again and the response was he turned it over to his lawyer.

-I don't know about any of you, but I would not expect this kind of treatment from a Motel 6, let alone a so called 5 star hotel.
+I don't know about any of you, but I would not expect this kind of treatment from a Motel 6, let alone a so called 5-star hotel.
 I would rate them as a minus 5 star in customer service.
-It may be a pretty and fancy looking place with nice rooms, but they treat you like a criminal not a guest.
-To sick a lawyer on me and lie about what happened, is what I would expect from a dump in South Central, not the Four Seasons.
-It seems that no matter how fancy a place is; it can still be run by thugs!
+It may be a pretty and fancy looking place with nice rooms, but they treat you like a criminal, not a guest.
+To stick a lawyer on me and lie about what happened is what I would expect from a dump in South Central, not the Four Seasons.
+It seems that no matter how fancy a place is, it can still be run by thugs!